College of Communication > About > Centers & Initiatives > Center for Journalism Integrity & Excellence > Advanced Reporting Course

 Down the Center showcases the work of students in the Advanced Reporting course, where students write about industry trends, recent events in the news, advice they receive from working journalists and more.

-Browse the archive of past work that students have completed for Chicago Tonight.
+Click on the titles below to see the work students have completed for Chicago Tonight.